-Shareholder Proposals for 2021 Annual Meeting
+Shareholder Proposals for 2022 Annual Meeting

-Shareholder proposals intended to be presented at the next annual meeting of shareholders must be received by the Bank on or before June 4, 2021 in order to be considered for inclusion in our proxy statement and form of proxy for that meeting.
+Shareholder proposals intended to be presented at the next annual meeting of shareholders must be received by the Bank on or before June 10, 2022 in order to be considered for inclusion in our proxy statement and form of proxy for that meeting.
 These proposals must also comply with the rules of the SEC governing the form and content of proposals in order to be included in Northeast's proxy statement and form of proxy.
 Any such proposals should be mailed to: Corporate Clerk, Northeast Bank, 27 Pearl Street, Portland, Maine 04101.

-A shareholder of record who wishes to present a proposal at the next annual meeting, other than a proposal to be considered for inclusion in Northeast's proxy statement described above, must provide written notice of such proposal and appropriate supporting documentation, as set forth in Northeast's bylaws, to Northeast at its principal executive office no earlier than July 16, 2021 nor later than August 16, 2021; provided, however, that in the event the annual meeting is scheduled to be held on a date more than 30 days before the first anniversary Oate, timely notice by the shareholder must be delivered not earlier than the close of business on the later of (a) the 90th day prior to the scheduled date of such annual meeting or (b) the 10th day following the first date on which the date of such annual meeting is publicly disclosed.
+A shareholder of record who wishes to present a proposal at the next annual meeting, other than a proposal to be considered for inclusion in Northeast's proxy statement described above, must provide written notice of such proposal and appropriate supporting documentation, as set forth in Northeast's bylaws, to Northeast at its principal executive office no earlier than July 25, 2022 nor later than August 24, 2022; provided, however, that in the event the annual meeting is scheduled to be held on a date more than 30 days before the first anniversary of the date of the preceding year's annual meeting (the "Anniversary Date") or more than 60 days after the Anniversary Date, timely notice by the shareholder must be delivered not earlier than the close of business on the later of (a) the 90th day prior to the scheduled date of such annual meeting or (b) the 10th day following the first date on which the date of such annual meeting is publicly disclosed.
 Proxies solicited by the Board of Directors will confer discretionary voting authority with respect to these proposals, subject to SEC rules governing the exercise of this authority.
 Any such proposal should be mailed to: Corporate Clerk, Northeast Bank, 27 Pearl Street, Portland, Maine 04101.